PelionIoT/mbl-cli/DEVELOPMENT.md

 ## Testing

-Link the executable to make it globally available as `mbed-linux` by running:
+Link the executable to make it globally available as `mbl-cli` by running:

 ```bash
 > npm link